pinardemetci/pinardemetci.github.io/updates.md

 </tr>
 <tr>
   <td class='col-md-3'>13 April 2020</td>
-  <td> Our paper <a href="https://academic.oup.com/bioinformatics/article/36/Supplement_1/i194/5870481?login=true">"Combinatorial and statistical prediction of gene expression from haplotype sequence"</a> got accepted for publication and presentation at the<a href="https://www.iscb.org/cms_addon/conferences/ismb2020/tracks/varicosi"> 28th Conference on Intelligent Systems in Molecular Biology</a></td>
+  <td> Our paper <a href="https://academic.oup.com/bioinformatics/article/36/Supplement_1/i194/5870481?login=true">"Combinatorial and statistical prediction of gene expression from haplotype sequence"</a> got accepted for publication and presentation at the<a href="https://www.iscb.org/cms_addon/conferences/ismb2020/tracks/varicosi"> 28th Conference on Intelligent Systems in Molecular Biology (ISMB)</a></td>
 </tr>
 <tr>
 </tr>